“Moreover, those who strive for Us – We will surely guide them to Our ways. And indeed, Allah is with the doers of good.” (Qur’an 29:69)

 In a sublime oral tradition we find:

-Now, why would I say the Ibadi school has the best chance to make peace with Israel?
+Now, why would I say the Ibadi school has the best chance to make peace with Israel (Occupied Palestine)?
 I not only say that but I say the Ibadi school is the school with the most hopeful outlook for the future.

 In the Ibadi school, there is absolutely 100% no belief that a Mahdi will come or that Jesus will return again and kill all of the Jews and instigate Armageddon.

 Think about it.
-Logically Israel is a nuclear-armed power based by another superpower.
-Already Saudi Arabia, U.A.E, Bahrain, and other states have had meetings and delegations from Israel.
+Logically, Israel is a nuclear-armed power based by another superpower.
+Already Saudi Arabia, the U.A.E, Bahrain, and other states have had meetings and delegations from Israel.

-Again, I don’t think normalization with Israel should come at a cost of abandoning the Palestinian people or their cause.
+Again, I don’t think normalization with Israel should come at the cost of abandoning the Palestinian people or their cause.

 Yet, if you were an Israeli think tank and you are forced to deal with a ‘Sunni world view‘ that has a core belief that sometime in the future Jesus (a.s) will show up and give your people the choice to accept Islam or die how hopeful would peace prospects be with such people?

 The Ibadi position is in line with Allah (swt) told us in the Qur’an.
 That position is that Christ Jesus is dead.
 Not only this but the Ibadi school does not hang its hopes or future on some possibly distant messianic figure; Christ Jesus or Mahdi.